-SARS-CoV-2 virus is primarily spread person to person by droplets from airways, such as through coughing and sneezing.
+SARS-CoV-2 virus is primarily spread person to person by aerosols of droplets from airways, such as through coughing and sneezing.
 Being in a poorly ventilated space, in close proximity of someone who is infected and being exposed for several minutes increases the risk of being infected.
 Singing and loud conversation can increase spread from infected people.
 There is also some limited risk of infection after touching contaminated surfaces.
 More infectious variants of the virus have increased infectiousness and are more likely to be airborn that earlier variants.

-Health care workers exposed to patients with high viral loads are also at increased risk of severe COVID-19 disease if not adequately protected by personal protective equipment.
+Health care workers exposed to patients with high viral loads are also at increased risk of severe COVID-19 disease if not adequately protected by personal protective equipment and vaccinated.

-Symptoms appear after infection following an incubation period of 5 or 6 days (up to around 14 days) and the virus can be spread for 2 to 5 days prior to any symptoms and peak at around 5 days after symptom onset.
+Symptoms appear after infection following an incubation period of 2 to 5 days (up to around 14 days) and the virus can be spread for 1 to 2 days prior to any symptoms and peak at around 5 days after symptom onset.
 Those with symptoms have the most virus and are more likely to spread the infection.
 However, spread can also occur from those who are incubating the virus (presymptomatic) or those who remain asymptomatic (with no symptoms) but this is less common.

 Apart from supportive medical care, there are no proven treatments for COVID-19.
 There is increasing evidence that some medications, such as dexamethasone, some monoclonal antibody therapies (tocilizumab) and other anti-inflammatory treatments, can reduce the severity of the disease but there are no treatments currently to stop the disease.
-Anti-viral medications used for influenza have not been shown to work, but one anti-viral, remdesivir, is used in the United States to treat patients with severe disease and new treatments are in development.
+Anti-viral medications used for influenza have not been shown to work, but one anti-viral, remdesivir, is used elswhere to treat patients with severe disease and new treatments are in development.